fi3ework/vite-plugin-checker/README.md

 **For each checker config fields below:**

 - If the filed is not falsy.
 The corresponding checker server should be installed as a peer dependency.
-- Set to `true` to use checker with it's default values
+- Set to `true` to use checker with it's default values.
-- Leave the field blank or a falsy value to disable the checker
+- Leave the field blank or `false` to disable the checker.
-- Enable with an object advanced config
+- Enable with an advanced object config.

 ### config.typescript